Duck Key Bids

 Notice of Accepting Bids

-The Sale of Eleven (11) County-Owned Non-Conservation Density Reduction Lots on Duck Key with a Deed Restriction Prohibiting the Construction of Habitable Space
+The Sale of Three (3) County-Owned Non-Conservation Density Reduction Lots on Duck Key with a Deed Restriction Prohibiting the Construction of Habitable Space, Monroe County, Florida

 Pursuant to F.S.
 50.0211(3)(a), all published competitive solicitation notices can be viewed at www.floridapublicnotices.com, a searchable statewide repository for all published legal notices.
 Requirements for submission and the selection criteria may be requested from DemandStar by Onvia at www.demandstar.com OR www.monroecountybids.com.
 The Public Record is available at the Monroe County Purchasing Office located at The Gato Building, 1100 Simonton Street, Room 2-213, Key West, Florida.

-All Bids must be received by the Monroe County Purchasing Office before 3:00 p.m. on January 7, 2020.
+All Bids must be received electronically by the Monroe County Purchasing Office before 3:00 p.m. on April 22, 2021.
+Bid deposits shall be submitted to the Monroe County Purchasing Office, 1100 Simonton Street, Room 2-213, Key West, Florida 33040.

-Pursuant to Monroe County Resolution 378-2019, the Board of County Commissioners have approved the sale of eleven (11) County-Owned Non-Conservation Density Reduction lots.
+Pursuant to Monroe County Resolution 122-2021, the Board of County Commissioners have approved the sale of three (3) County-Owned Non-Conservation Density Reduction lots.
 The lots will be sold to the highest responsive bidder and will require the execution and recording of a deed restriction that prohibits the construction of habitable space as part of the County’s Density Reduction Program.
 The deed restriction will also state that the Restricted Parcel will have no development rights that may be transferred off, or onto, the Restricted Parcel.
 Additionally, the Restricted Parcel shall not be eligible for use as a land dedication parcel or lot aggregation parcel for purposes of the ROGO/NROGO allocation system.
+The Restricted Parcel shall be worth zero (0) points for land dedication or lot aggregation.
+The Declaration of Restriction of Future Development that the successful Bidder will be required to execute at closing may be viewed here.

 The County will convey the parcel by Statutory Quit Claim Deed pursuant to Florida Statute 125.411.
 A sample of the Quit Claim Deed may be viewed here.